In this tutorial, i will describe the steps required to create a VPC using AWS CLI.

 Note down the

 Attaching internet gateway does not make all the subnets public.
-If you want to make a subnet public, you need to add a route table with internet gateway to subnet.
+If you want to make a subnet public, you need to add a route table with internet gateway to the subnet.

 aws ec2 create-route --route-table-id rtb-b86fe2dc --destination-cidr-block 0.0.0.0/0 --gateway-id igw-5d685a38